-VI 1911 1 A D Deferred Contract Unbilled AR Program Costs Liabilities Beginning balance as of March 31, 2018 \$ 3,016 \$ 2,567 \$ 21,937 Impact of adoption of ASC 606 (1,599) (2,657) Increases for costs incurred to fulfill performance obligations 1,585 Increase (decrease) due to customer billings (12,076) 20,540 Decrease due to cost recognition on completed performance obligations (2,212) Increase (decrease) due to recognition of revenue based on transfer of control of performance obligations 11,324 (9) (23,084) Other changes and FX impact (51) (14) (1,215) Ending balance as of March 31, 2019 \$ 2,213 \$ 318 \$ 15,521
+Unbilled AR Defe erred Program Costs Contract Liabilities Beginning balance as of March 31, 2018 \$ 3,016 \$ 2,567 \$ 21,937 Impact of adoption of ASC 606 (1,599) (2,657) Increases for costs incurred to fulfill performance obligations 1,585 Increase (decrease) due to customer billings (12,076) 20,540 Decrease due to cost recognition on completed performance obligations (2,212) Increase (decrease) due to recognition of revenue based on transfer of control of performance obligations 11,324 (9) (23,084) Other changes and FX impact (51) (14) (1,215) Ending balance as of March 31, 2019 \$ 2,213 \$ 318 \$ 15,521

 The Company's remaining performance obligations represent the unrecognized revenue value of the Company's contractual commitments.
 The Company's performance obligations may vary significantly each reporting period based on the timing of major new contractual commitments.
-As of March 31, 2019, the Company had outstanding performance obligations on existing contracts under ASC 606 to be recognized in the next twelve months of approximately \$47.5 million.
-There are also approximately \$11.6 million of outstanding performance obligations to be recognized over a period of thirteen to sixty months.
+As of March 31, 2020, the Company had outstanding performance obligations on existing contracts under ASC 606 to be recognized in the next twelve months of approximately \$61.4 million.
+There are also approximately \$8.2 million of outstanding performance obligations to be recognized over a period of thirteen to sixty months.
 The remaining performance obligations are subject to customer actions and therefore the timing of revenue recognition cannot be reasonably estimated.
 The twelve month performance obligations include anticipated shipments to Inox based on the twelve month rolling forecast provided by Inox on the multi-year supply contract.
 The quantities specified in any forecast provided by Inox related to the multi-year supply contract are firm and irrevocable for the first three months of a twelve month rolling forecast.
 The timing of the performance obligations beyond the Inox-provided twelve month forecast are not determinable and therefore are not included in the total remaining performance obligations.
+See Note 1, "Nature of the Business and Operations and Liquidity," for further information regarding the uncertainty of timing of the performance obligations as a result of the written notice that the Company sent to Inox on May 29, 2020 notifying Inox of its default under the supply contract.

-The following table sets forth customers who represented 10% or more of the Company's total revenues for the year ended March 31, 2019 and 2018:
+The following table sets forth customers who represented 10% or more of the Company's total revenues for the year ended March 31, 2020 and 2019: